binary42/avedac/aved-classifier/README.txt

         To add environment variables that are visible to NetBeans:

-            On Linux, modify the nbactions-Linux.xml file, replacing the environment variables with those in the setup file
+            On Linux, modify the nbactions-Linux32/64.xml file, replacing the environment variables with those in the setup file

-            On Mac, modify the nbactions-Mac.xml file, replacing the environment variables with those in the setup file
+            On Mac, modify the nbactions-Mac32/64.xml file, replacing the environment variables with those in the setup file

             IMPORTANT NOTE: